 This land is our land

-Land is a national asset and we have the right to know who owns it.
+No-one "owns" land in the UK, since 1066 it has been owned by us all through "The Crown".
+Land is a national asset and we have the right to know who holds the freehold on it.
 We don't know for two main reasons:

 - The Land Registry only records transactions on land - so we only know about land that has changed hands since the Land Registry was established in 1862.
 A huge amount of land has remained in the hands of the same families for hundreds of years - but we have no record of who the owners really are.